Yizhi Jane Tao

-Yizhi Jane Tao, Ph.D., is a Chinese biochemist, structural biologist, and Professor of Biochemistry and Cell Biology at Rice University in Houston, Texas.
+Yizhi Jane Tao is a Chinese biochemist, structural biologist, and professor of biochemistry and cell biology at Rice University in Houston, Texas.
 Professor Tao led a team of researchers to be the first to map the structure of the influenza A virus nucleoprotein to an atomic level, a feat which circulated widely in the popular press.
 She was named among the top ten most influential Chinese of 2006 by a consortium of China's leading media outlets including Phoenix Satellite Television, China News Service, Asia Newsweek, and World Journal.

+All negative-sense RNA viruses encode a nucleoprotein that surrounds the virus and allows for replication.
+Tao discovered that the nucleoprotein for influenza A has a distinctive loop that is necessary for the viral genome to be organized into its double-helix hairpin structure.
+Tao then compared the amino acid sequences of different influenza viruses and found that the nucleoprotein loop she identified is conserved among influenza viruses.
+Since then, Tao has also solved the structure of a capsid protein coat for a double-stranded fungal RNA virus.

 Education

-Born in China, Yizhi Jane Tao received a B.Sc. degree in biology from Peking University in Beijing, China, in 1992.
-She later moved to West Lafayette, Indiana, where she received her Ph.D. in biological science while studying under the German-American biophysicist Michael Rossmann.
-She completed a postdoctoral fellowship under Stephen C. Harrison at Harvard University in 2002.
+Born in China, Yizhi Jane Tao received a B.Sc. degree in biology from Peking University in Beijing, China in 1992.
+She later received her Ph.D. in biological sciences from Purdue University while studying bacteriophages under the German-American biophysicist Michael Rossmann, whose lab uncovered a 3D viral structure.
+She completed a postdoctoral fellowship under Stephen C. Harrison at Harvard University from 1999 to 2002, which also focused on uncovering virus structures.
 Upon completing her postdoctoral studies, Tao joined the faculty of Rice University, where she has made important contributions to the study of influenza, hepatitis, and birnaviruses.
+In 2018, Tao became a full professor at the university, and she currently leads The Tao Laboratory.

+Academic research

+Research in the Tao Laboratory in the Department of BioSciences at Rice University focuses on RNA viruses.
+While RNA is known for being the intermediate between the genetic information in DNA and the proteins created from it, in RNA viruses, RNA contains the genetic information.
+Many RNA viruses can cause disease in humans, such as Hepatitis C, Ebola, HIV, and influenza.
+RNA viruses can also infect bacterial and yeast hosts.
+RNA viruses are categorized into single- or double-stranded and plus or minus sense.
+RNA viruses work by reverse transcription, where DNA is created from RNA templates.
+The reactions necessary for reverse transcription to occur are catalyzed by RNA-dependent RNA polymerases, a class of enzymes involved in replication and transcription.

+The Tao Lab uses electron microscopy, X-ray crystallography, and other biochemical and biophysical methods to understand the infection mechanism of RNA viruses.
+The lab hopes to help prevent and control viral disease by understanding the mechanism behind these viruses.

+Current Projects

+Current projects in the Tao Lab are focused on Orsay virus, influenza viruses, picobirnavirus, ccFV-1, dinornavirus, and human astrovirus, some of which are described below.